awsdocs/amazon-workmail-administration-guide/doc_source/email-flows.md

 ## Inbound Email Rule Actions<a name="email-flows-rule-actions"></a>

 Inbound email flow rules help prevent undesirable email from reaching your users' mailboxes\.
+You can use these rules with an AWS Lambda function to process incoming email before it is delivered to your users' mailboxes\.
+For more information about using Lambda with Amazon WorkMail, see [Configuring Lambda for Amazon WorkMail](lambda.md)\.
+For more information about Lambda, see the [https://docs.aws.amazon.com/lambda/latest/dg/welcome.html](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.

 Unlike email rules for individual mailboxes, inbound email flow rules, also called rule actions, automatically apply to all email sent to anyone inside the Amazon WorkMail organization\.

 The following rule actions define how inbound email is handled\.
 For each rule, you specify [sender patterns](#email-flows-patterns) together with one of the following actions\.